jorgebucaran/hyperawesome/README.md

 # V1

-These resources below only apply to to V1 of Hyperapp
+These resources below only apply to V1 of Hyperapp

 ## Articles & Tutorials V1